jayeshp19/phidata/README.md

 ### Manage your platform using the AgentOS UI

 You can use the [AgentOS UI](https://os.agno.com) to manage your agent platform.
 Use it to test your agents, inspect runs, view traces, manage sessions, and monitor the health of the system.
-It is free to use with a local AgentOS.
+It's free to use with a local AgentOS.

 1. Open [os.agno.com](https://os.agno.com) and sign in.
-2. Click **"Connect OS"**
+2. Click **"Connect OS"**.
 3. Select **"Local"** to connect to a local AgentOS.
 4. Enter your endpoint URL (default: `http://localhost:8000`).
 5. Name it "Local AgentOS" and click **"Connect"**.